paul-rod/PR.Repo/README.md

 - Run the playbook, and navigate to _Kibana (http://20.102.192.222:5601)_ to check that the installation worked as expected.

 _Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
+- _Which file is the playbook?_
-    -- pentest.yml ; install-elk.yml ; filebeat-playbook.yml
+    - **pentest.yml**
+    - **install-elk.yml**
+    - **filebeat-playbook.yml**

-  _Where do you copy it?_
+- _Where do you copy it?_
-    /etc/ansible
+    - **/etc/ansible/**

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- _Which file do you update to make Ansible run the playbook on a specific machine?_
-    /etc/ansible/hosts file (IP of the Virtual Machines).
+    - **/etc/ansible/hostsfile (IP of the Virtual Machines)*
+-
+- _How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-    One of the group will be webservers which has the IPs of the 3 VMs that I will install Filebeat to.
-The other group is named ELKserver which will have the IP of the VM I will install ELK to.
+    - **One of the group will be webservers which has the IPs of the 3 VMs that I will install Filebeat to.
+The other group is named ELKserver which will have the IP of the VM I will install ELK to.**

 - _Which URL do you navigate to in order to check that the ELK server is running? http://20.102.192.222:5601/app/kibana